SHOW SIDEBAR

 double thunk dial

-It is a decoration that gives a stepped dial to give a three-dimensional effect and improve visibility.
+This is a decoration that gives the dial a three-dimensional feel and improves visibility.

-There is a "single thunk" in which only the second hand (small seconds) is recessed, and a "double thunk" in which the central part of the dial and the second hand are recessed in two steps.
+There is a "single thunk" in which only the second hand (small seconds) part is recessed, and a "double thunk" in which the center part of the dial and the second hand part are recessed in two stages.

 cartouche dial